 While moneylines may be the simplest way of betting on the Super Bowl, the point spread is by far the most popular way to bet on the Super Bowl.

 How does Super Bowl point spread betting work?
 Let's look at this year's Super Bowl as an example.
 Below is the Super Bowl 51 point spread with odds listed at Ladbrokes immediately at the conclusion of the Conference Championship games.
-We can see that New England are -3 at odds of 1.96, while Atlanta are +3 at odds of 1.87.:
+We can see that New England are -3 at odds of 1.96, while Atlanta are +3 at odds of 1.87.
+For the latest Super Bowl Odds, please click the button below.

 So what does this all mean?
 Let's consider each scenario: